SEND personal budgets policy

 Personal budgets are one element of a personalised approach to supporting children and young people with SEND and should be seen as an integral part of the coordinated assessment and EHC planning process where there is a clear focus on improving outcomes for children/young people with special educational needs and disabilities.

 The Special Educational Needs (Personal Budgets) Regulations 2014 ('The Regulations') provide the legislative framework for local authorities to follow in offering Personal Budgets.
-Personal budgets are offered alongside the introduction of Education, Health & Care (EHC) Plans, and children and young people assessed as needing an EHC Plan have had the option of requesting a personal budget since September 2014.
+Personal budgets are offered alongside the introduction of Education, Health and Care (EHC) Plans, and children and young people assessed as needing an EHC Plan have had the option of requesting a personal budget since September 2014.

 What is a personal budget?